 Spectacles had been around for some considerable time before the Georgian era, but they were predominantly the pince-nez type such as these

-It is thought that around 1730 Edward Scarlett, optician to their Royal Highnesses, of Dean Street, Soho changed the design of spectacles forever with his unique idea of producing spectacles of differing strengths and with ‘arms’.
-Although many reports indicate that it this happened around 1730 The Daily Journal of the 20th May 1724 reported that he already started to use this technique of ‘fitting spectacles to weak eyes by the focal length of the glass’ much earlier.
+It is thought that around 1730 Edward Scarlett, optician to their Royal Highnesses, of Dean Street, Soho changed the design of spectacles forever with his unique idea of producing spectacles of differing strengths and with ‘arms‘.
+Although many reports indicate that it this happened around 1730.

-Edward had an illustrious career being appointed as optician to King George in 1727, he died at his home on Macclesfield Street, St Ann’s aged 84 in December 1778 and was buried on Christmas Eve.
+Edward had an illustrious career being appointed as the optician to the King in 1727, he died at his home on Macclesfield Street, St Ann’s aged 84 in December 1778 and was buried on Christmas Eve.

 Had you noticed that there are relatively few portraits from the Georgian era depicting people wearing glasses, could this be the reason?